MasseyHacks/general/README.md

     + Activities outlines need to be done by February 19th
     + MC content (remind me to give you the guideline after CCC) (they are due a few days before the 27th)
     + Let me know who your MC buddy is, or if you're going solo
+    + Try to get the PA for MasseyHacks
 + @surajrampure
     + Please have the judging guides done by February 19th